avaneev/r8brain-free-src/README.md

 # r8brain-free-src #
 ## Introduction ##
-Open source (under the MIT license) high-quality professional audio sample rate converter (SRC) (resampling) library.
-Features routines for SRC, both up- and downsampling, to/from any sample rate, including non-integer sample
-rates: it can be also used for conversion to/from SACD sample rate and even go beyond that.
-SRC routines were implemented in multi-platform C++ code, and have a high level of optimality.
+Open source (under the MIT license) high-quality professional audio sample rate converter (SRC) (resampling) C++ library.
+Features routines for SRC, both up- and downsampling, to/from any sample rate, including non-integer sample rates: it can be also used for conversion to/from SACD sample rate and even go beyond that.
+SRC routines were implemented in a multi-platform C++ code, and have a high level of optimality.

 The structure of this library's objects is such that they can be frequently created and destroyed in large applications with a minimal performance impact